Help Lucy provide menstrual products and confidence to Tanzanian school girls

 $1,035 will pay for:

-Training and materials for 100 new female staff to produce and distribute hygienic, reusable sanitary products
+Training and materials for 100 women to produce and distribute hygienic, reusable sanitary products

 In Tanzania, 80% of girls and women don’t have the resources to manage their periods hygienically.
 Because they can’t afford sanitary products they improvise with rags, old clothes, and dry leaves.
 When they wash their dirty rags, they have to dry them under their beds to avoid the embarrassment of people seeing blood and knowing they have their period.